 What could be the meaning of the idiom אני יי in these verses?
-Several rabbinic Midrashim identify it as signifying an oath formula.
+Several rabbinic midrashim identify it as signifying an oath formula.
 They are here on the slide before you, and I will not read them for the lack of time.
 This reading was accepted by several modern scholars, such as Moshe Greenberg, William Prop and others, since it is supported quite bluntly by a very close parallel in Ezekiel 20:5-6: “Say to them: Thus said the Lord God: On the day that I chose Israel, I gave My oath-(literally, I raised My hand) to the stock of the House of Jacob; when I made Myself known to them in the land of Egypt, I gave my oath (raised my hand) to them, when I said, אני יי אליהכם.
 That same day I swore (raised my hand) to them to take them out of the land of Egypt into a land flowing with milk and honey, a land which I had sought out for them, the fairest of all lands.”
 Here Ezekiel suggests what seems to be a commentary on the verses of Exodus.
-The phrase "I raised my hand to them” mentioned 3 times in these two verses in Ezekiel, means "I swore to them".
-Thus, according to Ezekiel, when God said, "אני יי אלוהיכם," he actually swore, took an oath to redeem the Israelites from the land of Egypt, and furher reaffirmed his previous oath sworn to Abraham, to Isaac and Jacob, to give their seed the land of Canaan.
+The phrase “I raised my hand to them,” mentioned three times in these two verses in Ezekiel, means “I swore to them.”
+Thus, according to Ezekiel, when God said, “אני יי אלוהיכם,” he actually swore, took an oath to redeem the Israelites from the land of Egypt, and further reaffirmed his previous oath sworn to Abraham, Isaac and Jacob, to give their seed the land of Canaan.

-Alongside this parallel from Ezekiel, William Prop offers a brilliant insight as to why this idiom conveys the meaning of oath swearing.
+Alongside this parallel from Ezekiel, William Prop offers a brilliant insight as to why this idiom conveys the meaning of oath-swearing.
 As he explains, just as one swears in the name of God, or a king, so too may God or the king swear by their own name.
-Thus, Pharaoh swore to Joseph that he will grant him supreme ruler of Egypt, by calling his own name, as we read in Genesis 44:14: "And Pharaoh said to Joseph, I am Pharaoh, and without you no one shall raise his hand and his foot in all the land of Egypt."
+Thus, Pharaoh swore to Joseph that he would make him supreme ruler of Egypt, by calling his own name, as we read in Genesis 44:14: “And Pharaoh said to Joseph, I am Pharaoh, and without you no one shall raise his hand and his foot in all the land of Egypt.”
 By stating “ I am Pharaoh”, Pharaoh is clearly not introducing himself to Joseph; rather he is making a commitment to Joseph to grant him rulership.
-Pharaoh thus swear by stating “ I am Pharaoh”, and similarly God swears by stating אני יי.
+Pharaoh thus swears by stating “ I am Pharaoh”, and similarly God swears by stating אני יי.

 Part II